ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

     - debug: msg=simple task

-A task is defined by the single action, you cannot have more than one action per task, that would require 2 tasks, ``name`` and other keywords are optional in the task.
+A task is defined by the single action.
+There may only be one action per task.
+The ``name`` keyword within a task is optional, but it is used during the display of Ansible output.

 .. code-block:: YAML